State and Local Sales Tax Rates, Midyear 2019

 by Janelle Cammenga, Tax Foundation, July 10, 2019 (excerpts)

 Five states do not have statewide sales taxes: Alaska, Delaware, Montana, New Hampshire, and Oregon.
 Of these, Alaska allows localities to charge local sales taxes.

-Hawaii has the broadest sales tax in the United States, but it taxes many products multiple times and, by one estimate, ultimately taxes 105.29 percent of the state’s personal income.
-This base is far wider than the national median, where the sales tax applies to 34.25 percent of personal income.…
+Hawaii has the broadest sales tax in the United States, but it taxes many products multiple times and, by the estimate of Indiana University professor emeritus John Mikesell, ultimately taxes 105.29 percent of the state’s personal income.
+This base is far wider than the national median, where the sales tax applies to 34.25 percent of personal income.

 read … Entire Article